-Why does your organisation engage in responsible investment?

-■ What is your organisation's overall approach to responsible investment, and what major responsible investment commitment(s) have you made?
+- Why does your organisation engage in responsible investment? - What is your organisation's overall approach to responsible investment, and what major responsible investment commitment(s) have you made?

-Nuveen, the investment management arm of TIAA, has been a leader in responsible investing for over five decades.
+Nuveen's commitment to responsible investing builds on five decades through our parent company, TIAA.
 The firm's pioneering effort to practice responsible investing dates back to the 1970s, when, initially under TIAA, we were one of the first institutional investors to engage in dialogue with companies and other investors on environmental, social, and governance (ESG) issues.

-Since then, we have continued to evolve our approach to responsible investing (RI) to incorporate the latest data, frameworks, industry practices, and global/local regulations to ensure a holistic offering across our diverse client base.
+Since then, we have continued to evolve our approach to responsible investing (to incorporate the latest data, frameworks, industry practices, and global/local regulations to ensure a holistic offering across our diverse client base.

-We believe that considering financially material ESG factors into investment research, due diligence, portfolio construction, and monitoring processes where aligned with our fiduciary duty, allows us to better manage risk and uncover investment opportunities that can enhance investment outcomes for our clients.
-Our firm is proud of the leadership role we have played over the last 50+ years and of our track record of achieving positive financial and non-financial client outcomes related to our ESG practices.
-By driving transparency, innovation, and global adoption of RI best practices, we can strive to provide benefits for portfolio companies, investors, society, and local and global communities alike.
+We believe that considering financially material ESG factors into investment research, due diligence, portfolio construction, and monitoring processes, where aligned with our fiduciary duty, allows us to better manage risk and uncover investment opportunities that can enhance investment outcomes for our clients.
+Our firm is proud of the role we have played over the last 50+ years and of our track record of achieving positive financial and non-financial client outcomes related to our ESG practices.
+By driving transparency, innovation, and global adoption of responsible investing best practices, we strive to provide benefits for portfolio companies, investors, society, and local and global communities alike.